Three factors essential for keeping your bones healthy throughout your life are:

 - Calcium-fortified cereals and orange juice

-Vitamin D is necessary for your body to absorb calcium.
-Many people get adequate amounts of vitamin D from sunlight, but this may not be a good source if you live in high latitudes, if you're housebound, or if you regularly use sunscreen or you avoid the sun entirely because of the risk of skin cancer.
+Vitamin D improves your body's ability to absorb calcium.
+Many people get adequate amounts of vitamin D from sunlight, but this may not be a good source if you live in high latitudes, if you're housebound, or if you regularly use sunscreen or avoid the sun entirely because of the risk of skin cancer.

 Scientists don't yet know the optimal daily dose of vitamin D. A good starting point for adults is 600 to 800 international units (IU) a day, through food or supplements.
 If your blood levels of vitamin D are low, your doctor may suggest higher doses.
 Teens and adults can safely take up to 4,000 international units (IU) a day.